Jenova-Framework/J.E.N.O.V.A/README.md

 > Current builds doe not include the Virtual Machine and Emulator.
 While the code for these features is present, they are disabled because they are still heavily under development.

 > [!CAUTION]
-> Current builds are in Alpha stage, Backup your project files!
+> Current builds are in the Alpha stage, Backup your project files!
 You may end up with data loss!
+Despite the current build being stable, having backups is always recommended.

 <h2>
   <table style="border: none; border-collapse: collapse;">